How the Alliance Works

 Q: To get discounts or rebates, do my purchases have to be grouped with other members’ orders?

 A: No. You buy like you do now.
-Suppliers know you are a member of the alliance and offer you rebates accordingly.
+Suppliers know you are are part of the alliance and offer you savings and rebates accordingly.

-Q: Does being a member of the alliance require a lot of my time?
+Q: Does being part of the alliance require a lot of my time?

 A: There is some time required from everyone.
 For instance, we are going to ask you periodically about the programs you want to see developed, your preferred suppliers in specific categories and what you’re paying now.
 Beyond that its largely up to you.
-Some members just want to “plug into” the programs that interest them.
-Other members want to help create those programs and participate in the alliance’s leadership.
+Some brewers just want to “plug into” the savings programs that interest them.
+Others want to help create those programs and participate in the alliance’s leadership.

 Q: What percentage of any supplier rebate to the group is mine?